cabforum/smime/SBR.md

 **Mailbox-Validated (MV)**: Refers to a Certificate Profile Subject that is limited to (optional) `subject:emailAddress` and/or `subject:serialNumber` attributes.

 **Mailbox Address**: Also Email Address.
-From RFC 5321 (<http://tools.ietf.org/html/rfc5321>): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."
+From [RFC 5321](http://tools.ietf.org/html/rfc5321): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."

 **Multipurpose Profile**: The S/MIME Multipurpose Profiles are aligned with the more defined Strict Profiles, but with additional options for `extKeyUsage` and other extensions.
 This is intended to allow flexibility for crossover use cases between document signing and secure email.